bangonkali/capacitor-duckdb/README.md

 # @bangonkali/capacitor-duckdb

-This project is entirely AI Vibe Coded at the moment!
+This project is entirely AI Vibe Coded at the moment with a little bit of insanity mixed with autism from the original author.

-A native DuckDB plugin for Capacitor-based Android and iOS applications.
-Uses JNI to directly wrap DuckDB's C++ API for maximum performance and proper extension support.
+A native DuckDB plugin for Capacitor-based Android and iOS applications. (see [Tauri DuckDB: WIP 🔄️](https://github.com/bangonkali/TAURI-duckdb))

 ## Features

-- 🦆 Native DuckDB integration via JNI with C++ API
-- 📱 Android support (arm64-v8a, x86_64)
-- 📁 Persistent storage using app's internal storage
+- Persistent storage using DuckDB on Android and iOS
-- 🔄 Full SQL support (CREATE, SELECT, INSERT, UPDATE, DELETE)
-- 📊 JSON result format with column-name keys
-- ⚡ Prepared statements with parameter binding
-- 🌍 **Spatial Extension** - Full GIS support with GDAL, GEOS, PROJ (Android & iOS)
-- 📤 **Export to Parquet** - Export tables to Parquet format with compression options
-- 📂 **Directory picker** - Native Android file picker using Storage Access Framework
-- 🧪 **Integration Tests** - Built-in test suite for verifying all functionality
+- DuckDB Plugins in the works:
+  - icu
+  - json
+  - parquet
+  - inet
+  - tpch
+  - tpcds
+  - vss - partially tested 😂
+  - spatial - partially tested 😂
+  - [pgq](https://duckpgq.org/) - seems not working at the moment 😅

 ## Documentation